SalAndris/critical-look-at-llms/README.md

 - Building chips and GPUs require various metals and rare-earth minerals and other elements, most notably: aluminium, silicon, cooper, gallium, germanium, palladium and neodymium `[36]`.
 The exact quantities are hard to estimate, but it was rumored that GPT-4 was trained on 20,000 NVIDIA A100 GPUs.
 - The training of OpenAI's GPT-3 consumed 1287 megawatt hours of electricity, enough to power about 120 average U.S. homes for a year `[37]`.
 - Data centers consumed 415 terawatt-hours (TWh) in 2024, which is roughly equivalent to the total energy consumption of France in 2024 `[38]`.
 They are expected to double their energy consumption in the next 5 years largely due to wide scale AI adoption.
-- the training of OpenAI's GPT-3 evaporated 700,000 liters of fresh clean water for cooling.
+- The training of OpenAI's GPT-3 evaporated 700,000 liters of fresh clean water for cooling.
 "The global AI water demand is projected to account for 4.2-6.6 billion cubic meters of water withdrawal in 2027, which is equivalent to **half of UK's annual water withdrawal**" `[39]`.

 Data centers require a constant and steady energy supply, which is difficult to meet with green sources.
 Most rely heavily on fossil fueled electricity for functioning.
 It is also important to note that the costs and benefits of AI are not distributed evenly.
 The economic rewards of AI are concentrated in the Global North, while its labor exploitation and environmental destruction are outsourced to the Global South.
 Many of the newly installed AI infrastructures are located in countries like South Africa, Indonesia or Brazil, where clean water scarcity and fossil fuel driven pollution are real issues.
-There is also an enourmous labor cost of AI.
+There is also an enormous labor cost of AI.
 Many AI companies rely on a large body of cheap workers from countries like Kenya and India for data labeling and content moderation earning as little as **1.5 USD an hour** `[40]`.

 Remember that to linearly increase performance, resource use must be scaled exponentially.

 ## Conclusion